Online security for UK businesses

 - If you've lost money, tell your bank and report it as a crime to Action Fraud (for England, Wales and Northern Ireland) or Police Scotland (for Scotland).
 By doing this, you'll be helping the battle against criminal activity, and in the process prevent others becoming victims of cyber crime

-Find out more about how to protect yourself online
+Find out more about how to protect your business energy data online

-For more help on how to protect yourself online visit:
+For more help on how to protect your business online visit these useful links.